 Northern White Ash is valued for its strength, hardness, heavy weight, and elasticity (shock resistance).
 Its use in wooden baseball bats and tool handles is famous.
 The wood is straight-grained with clear white to pale yellow sapwood and light to medium brown heartwood tones.
-Because of its hardness and light color, Northern White Ash is a very difficult wood to stain.
-However, its natural color is stunningly beautiful.
+Its natural color is stunningly beautiful.
 Janka hardness: 1320.

 European Steamed Beech is a hardwood with exceptional color uniformity and texture.
 Trees are harvested larger than most other hardwoods, which allows for larger board widths and greater flexibility.
 The lumber is close-grained, wear resistant, and machines and finishes well.
 The lumber is steamed to a consistent tan color and is typically free from knots and other defects.
 Janka hardness: 1300.

 Birch is among the most featureless of North American hardwoods, although it has a natural, pleasing figure.
 The sapwood ranges from pale white to creamy yellow, while the heartwood tends to be a light-reddish brown with a red tinge.
 Occasionally, boards may show curly or wavy figuring.
 It is hard and stiff, with excellent shock-resistance.
 Janka hardness: 1260.